FH-Cloud-Computing/website/docs/lectures/2-iaas/index.md

 ### Network File Systems

+<audio preload="none" controls src="audio/09-nfs.mp3"></audio>

 In contrast to network block storage network file systems offer access to data not on a block level, but on a file level.
 Over the various network file system protocols machines using these file systems can open, read and write files, and even place locks on them.

 The filesystem has to keep track of which machine has which file open, or has locks on which file.
-When machine edit the same file in parallel the filesystem has to ensure that these writes are consistent.
+When multiple machines edit the same file in parallel the filesystem has to ensure that these writes are consistent.
 This means that network file systems are either much slower than block-level access (e.g.
 [NFS](https://en.wikipedia.org/wiki/Network_File_System)) or require a great deal more CPU and RAM to keep track of